khakhalin/notes/keywords/activation_functions.md

 ## LeakyReLU

+Has a slope α for x<0 as well (this α becomes a hyperparameter).
+Apparently works slightly better then ReLU.
+There's also a thing called **randomized Leaky ReLU** (where α is different in every neuron, is sampled from some distribution and then fixed) that apparently works again slightly better than a simple Leaky ReLU (but I have no idea why).

 ## Softplus

 $\log(\exp(x)+1)$, looks very similar to ReLU, but with a smooth curve around 0 (from about −0.5 to 0.5).
 Smoother, differentiable, doesn't produce 0 gradient exactly at 0, which are all good features.